Counselling and Psychotherapy Training Duration in Ireland: Timeline Explained

 Duration: Ongoing

 Unlike many careers, counselling requires personal growth as part of training.
-Personal and group therapy support students in developing the ability to recognise, articulate, and reflect on their practice.
-This includes enhancing communication and relational skills, teamwork, and awareness of individual learning styles.
+Personal and group therapy support learners in developing the ability to recognise, articulate and reflect on their practice.
+This includes enhancing communication and relational skills, teamwork and awareness of individual learning styles.

-For those enrolled in an IACP-recognised programme, you are required to complete 50 hours of personal therapy with a fully accredited member of IACP, BACP, or IAHIP.
+When enrolled on an IACP-recognised programme, you need to complete 50 hours of personal therapy with a fully accredited member of the Irish Association for Counselling and Psychotherapy (IACP), British Association for Counselling and Psychotherapy (BACP) or Irish Association of Humanistic and Integrative Psychotherapy (IAHIP).
 This requirement typically runs alongside your studies rather than extending the duration of your course.
-The College also provides guidance in securing suitable placements and can recommend appropriate services available nationwide.
+IICP College provides guidance in securing suitable placements and can recommend appropriate services nationwide.

 You’ll take part in: